 - Bake the cookies for 11-12 minutes.
 The cookies will look very soft and underbaked.
 They will continue to bake on the cookie sheet.
 Remove from the oven and lightly press down on each cookie to slightly flatten, since the cookies will not spread all the way in the oven.
 Press a piece or two of the remaining chopped peanut butter cups into each cookie.
 Allow to cool on the cookie sheet for 10 minutes before moving to a wire rack to cool completely.

-Make ahead tip: Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
 Baked cookies freeze well, up to three months.
 Cookie dough balls freeze well too, up to three months.
 Bake frozen cookie dough balls for about 11 minutes.
 No need to thaw them.
 For more information, read my tips on freezing cookie dough.

 Another peanut butter oatmeal cookie of mine are these Soft-Baked Monster Cookies.
 These ultra-thick cookies are more like peanut butter cookies with oats, where as today’s cookies are oatmeal cookies with peanut butter.
 Still with me?